Fast Diffusion leads to partial mass concentration in Keller-Segel type stationary solutions: Introduction

 It was proved in \cite{CDDFH19} that this free energy is bounded from below if and only if $N/(N+\lambda)<q<1$, and in this case admits at least one global minimizer $\mu_*=M_*\delta_0+\rho_*$ with

-The function $\rho_*$ is always supported on all of $\R^N$ and, if $M_*>0$, it diverges at the origin.
-We note parenthetically that the minimization of the free energy $\mathcal F$ is equivalent to finding the sharp constant in a reversed Hardy-Littlewood-Sobolev inequality.
+The function $\rho_*$ is always supported on all of $\R^N$ due to the singularity of the term $\rho^q$ at zero, see \cite[Lemma 9]{CDDFH19}, and, if $M_*>0$, it diverges at the origin.
+We note parenthetically that the minimization of the free energy $\mathcal F$ is equivalent to finding the sharp constant in a reversed Hardy--Littlewood--Sobolev inequality.

 Two important questions are whether these minimizers are unique modulo translations, and whether mass concentration occurs in the sense that $M_*>0$.
 These questions have been solved in~\cite{CDDFH19} for some values of the parameters, but only negatively concerning the occurrence of concentration.
 For instance, it was shown in~\cite{CDDFH19} that minimizers are always unique for $2\leq\lambda\leq4$ and that $M_*=0$ for \begin{itemize} \item all $\lambda>0$ and $\frac{N}{N+\lambda}<q<1$ if $N=1,2$, \item all $0<\lambda\leq 2+\frac{4}{N-2}$ and $\frac{N}{N+\lambda}<q<1$ if $N\geq3$. \end{itemize} Therefore, concentration never happens in dimensions $N=1,2$, nor in higher dimensions for too small values of the aggregation parameter $\lambda$.
 For example, concentration never happens at $\lambda=2$ in any dimension $N\geq1$.